 Underlying indexes designed by Dimensional Fund Advisors

-BOSTON, March 29, 2016—John Hancock Investments today expanded its exchange-traded fund (ETF) product lineup by launching five new sector multifactor ETFs.
-As with the six ETFs that John Hancock Investments launched in September 2015, Dimensional Fund Advisors LP—a company regarded as one of the pioneers in strategic beta investing—was selected to design the underlying indexes for the five new sector funds, based on Dimensional’s time-tested factor-based approach.
+BOSTON, March 29, 2016—John Hancock Investment Management today expanded its exchange-traded fund (ETF) product lineup by launching five new sector multifactor ETFs.
+As with the six ETFs that John Hancock Investment Management launched in September 2015, Dimensional Fund Advisors LP—a company regarded as one of the pioneers in strategic beta investing—was selected to design the underlying indexes for the five new sector funds, based on Dimensional’s time-tested factor-based approach.

 Now trading on the NYSE Arca, the new funds are: